 kubectl rollout history deployment/<name> -n <ns> --revision=5

 Cross-reference the timestamp of the first CrashLoopBackOff event with the most recent deployment.
-In the majority of incidents, they align.
+In the majority of incidents, they align within 5 minutes.
+If not, expand the search: check HPA activity, ConfigMap updates, and node events.

 Step 2: Map the Blast Radius